Imperial College Union

 Imperial College Union is the students' union of Imperial College London.
-It is host to many and varied societies, and has student bars situated around Albertopolis.
+It is host to varied societies and has student bars situated around Albertopolis.
 The Union is based in the north wing of the Beit Quadrangle on Prince Consort Road.
-Based on the latest reports from the Charity Commission, the Union as a registered charity (Charity no. 1151241) had an income of £5.55m and an expenditure of £8.49m; leaving Imperial College Union with a negative deficit of £3m as of 2022.

 History

 The establishment of a students' union was recognised with the construction of the north building of Beit Quad in 1910-11 designed by Sir Aston Webb.
 The original idea for the building came from Sir Arthur Acland, a member of the governing body, who saw the need for a place for students to congregate and develop a collegiate social life.